Package 'dda'

 Value

-An object of class dda.vardist containing the results of DDA tests of asymmetry patterns of variable distributions.
+An object of class dda.vardist containing the results of direction dependence tests of variable distributions.

 References